CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_progbasics.md

 + operator will add two lists together.
 * operator will multiply a list, only integers in list.
 - and / cannot be used.

 #### What is the purpose of the in and not in membership operators in Python?
-It returns True or False(boolen value) whether the value before the in/not in is in the string, list, dictionary so on.
+-Membership operators are operators used to validate the membership of a value It test for membershop in a seqquence such as strings, lists or tuples.
+	-'in' operator is used to check if value exists in a sequence or not.
+Evaluates to true if a variable in the specified sequence and false otherwise
+	-'not' operator- Evaluates to true if it does not finds a variable in the specified sequence and false otherwise.

 #### What does the + operator mean when used with strings in Python?
-it will concatenate 2 string into one.
+-It will concatenate 2 string into one. string1 = 'one' string2 = 'two'
+string3 = string1+string2
+print(string3)
+	onetwo

 #### Explain f strings in Python?
-F-string are only available in Python 3.
-The f string is a string formatting program that lets us put variables into the string.
-We have to use f before the quotation mark and use curly brackets around the variables.
+F-string are only available in Python 3.It is a Literal String Interpolation, The f string is a string formatting program that lets us put variables into the string.
+We have to use f before the quotation mark and use curly brackets around the variables. f-strings are faster than the two most commonly used string formatting mechanisms, which are % formatting and str.format().

 age = 17
 print(f"My sister {age} years old.")

 #### Name 4 iterable types in Python!
+An iterator is an object that contains a countable number of values.
+It can be iterated upon, meaning that you can traverse through all the values.

-strings, tuples, lists, dictionaries
+Iterable types: strings, tuples, lists, dictionaries

 #### What is the difference between list/set/dictionary comprehension and a generator expression in Python?
+-There is a lot of work in building an iterator in Python.
+We have to implement a class with __iter__() and __next__() method, keep track of internal states, and raise StopIteration when there are no values to be returned.
+This is both lengthy and counterintuitive.
+Generator comes to the rescue in such situations.
+Python generators are a simple way of creating iterators.
+All the work we mentioned above are automatically handled by generators in Python.

-The generator yields one item at a time and generate only when it is used. it hasnt got return statement and it saves the state of the function.
+-The generator yields one item at a time and generate only when it is used. it hasnt got return statement,instead it has a yield statement and it saves the state of the function.
  List comprehensions reserve memory for a whole list, dicti, etc. Generators are memory efficients.

 #### Does the order of the function definitions matter in Python?
 Why?